Skip to content

 PDF Highlighter — Highlight & Annotate PDFs in Chrome

 With Web Highlights, you can highlight text and add notes on any PDF — whether it's hosted online or stored locally on your computer.
+Chrome's built-in PDF viewer cannot highlight or annotate at all, so Web Highlights opens PDFs in its own viewer instead.
 No separate PDF software needed; everything works right inside your Chrome browser.

 Prerequisites